Rachel Morello-Frosch

 Rachel A. Morello-Frosch is an American environmental health scientist.
 She is a professor in the Department of Environmental Science, Policy and Management & School of Public Health at the University of California, Berkeley.
 In 2022, Morello-Frosch was elected a Member of the National Academy of Medicine for being a "renowned expert on structural determinants of environmental health inequities" and a "leader in the application of community-engaged data science."

 Early life and education

-Morello-Frosch was born to parents Martha Morello and Norbert Frosch.
-Her mother was a literature professor at Ohio State University and the University of California, Santa Cruz.
-Morello-Frosch completed her Bachelor of Science degree, Master's degree in public health, and her Ph.D. at the University of California, Berkeley (UC Berkeley).
+Morello-Frosch was born to immigrant parents Marta Eugenia Morello and Norbert Frosch.
+Her mother was from Argentina and was a literature professor at Ohio State University and the University of California, Santa Cruz and her father was a Holocaust survivor who emigrated to the US from Austria and became an industrial designer.
+Morello-Frosch completed her Bachelor of Arts degree in Development Studies, Master's degree in Epidemiology and Biostatistics, and her Ph.D. in Environmental Health Sciences at the University of California, Berkeley (UC Berkeley).
 While completing her graduate degrees, she underwent chemotherapy for breast cancer.
 She was also named a 1995 Fellow of the Robert & Patricia Switzer Foundation.